Environmental issues in Wyoming: Causes of decline

-The primary cause of the decline of the Wyoming toad is the chytrid fungus Batrachochytrium dendrobatidis (Db), which is affecting amphibian populations worldwide.
+The primary cause of the decline of the Wyoming toad is the chytrid fungus Batrachochytrium dendrobatidis (Bd), which is affecting amphibian populations worldwide.
 The fungus has been shown, in numerous studies, to cause disease in many different amphibian species and has been found in captive Wyoming Toad populations as well.
 Scientists have discovered through retrospective analysis that the fungus was present on the natural habitat of the Wyoming Toad as early as 1989 at least, and speculate that the fungus might have been responsible for the initial population crash, which still remains unknown.
 Other important environmental issues contributing to the decline include agro-chemicals that used on farms and ranches.
 Chemicals such as pesticides, herbicides, agricultural hormones and fertilizers, have been observed to directly alter the physiological development of the toads in some cases, and indirectly stress the amphibians, weakening their resistance to the Chrytrid fungus.
 Because chemicals are usually tested individually, the 'legal' dosages of many agro-chemicals, which were considered to be harmless before, are now observed to be rather dangerous in combination with one another or with other factors already present such as the Chytrid fungus.
 Habitat destruction and global climate change are also affecting the Wyoming Toad or other amphibian populations but to a somewhat lesser extent.